jojoCan94/jojoCan94.github.io/README.md

 # Portfolio

-This repository contains the Next.js implementation of my personal portfolio website.
+This repository contains the Next.js + TypeScript implementation of my personal portfolio website.
 The layout and content mirror the original static site while taking advantage of the React-based tooling offered by Next.js.

 ## Getting started